Nek5000/NekDoc/source/faq.rst

 ..

    Then store the calculated field in ``t(1,1,1,1,iscal+1)`` where ``iscal`` is your passive scalar index (in this example 1).
+   The scalar will then be output by default with the solution files.

 **How do I obtain values of variables at a specific point?**